Integralist/integralist.co.uk/content/posts/terminal-utils.md

 By the way, you should be careful with backgrounded processes.
 If you attach to a backgrounded process running in the same shell instance as your `strace` execution, then you'll be locked up.

+> [!NOTE]
-> Note: although `strace` is amazing, you might also want to read [this article](http://www.brendangregg.com/blog/2014-05-11/strace-wow-much-syscall.html) that discusses the oft-ignored performance overhead of using it in production
+> although `strace` is amazing, you might also want to read [this article](http://www.brendangregg.com/blog/2014-05-11/strace-wow-much-syscall.html) that discusses the oft-ignored performance overhead of using it in production

 ## lsof